-Exciting opportunities are offered in a wide range of occupational areas through associate's degree and diploma curricula in Computer
+Exciting opportunities are offered in a wide range of occupational areas through associate's degree and diploma curricula in Computer Technology and General Business with specialties in Office Systems Technology and Management.
+Become a part of the information age.

 Associate in Computer Technology Major in Computer Technology